 - When you switch back to Prototype mode the warning will no longer appear.

 Tip!
 Want to hide the content that extends beyond the Frame?
 Check out the Clip Content section below.

 Need to update the bounds of a Component?

 You can also apply Overflow Behavior to Components.
 Like regular Frames, some of the Component's content needs to extend beyond its bounds.

 To do so, you will need to edit the Master Component.

-- Head to the Prototype tab and set the Overflow Behaviour.
+- Head to the Prototype tab and update the Overflow Behavior.

-- Resize the Frame so that it fits within the Prototype Device's screen, while leaving some of the content outside.
+- In the canvas, resize the Frame so that it fits within the Prototype Device's screen.
+Make sure there is some content that extends beyond the Frame.

 To build even more functional and realistic prototypes, you may wish to keep some elements in the design in a fixed position.